himalachudel/FDSFE_HAcharya/HW7/README.md

 - Data/ink >> 1: Use of more than necessary ink.

-- No chart junk: The chark looks junk because of the 3D graphical expression
+- Chart junk: The chark looks junk because of the 3D graphical expression

-- Use small-multiples: The data is not time series so this rule doesn't apply here.
+- Use small multiples: The data is not time series so this rule doesn't apply here.

 - Avoid redundancy in communication: The use of different colors for different flow rates is not necessary.